CoinRemitter/woocommerce-wordpress/readme.txt

 =Do I need to install woocommerce plugin to this plugin?=
-	Yes! you have to install woocommerce before using/installing Coinremitter plugin
+	Yes! you have to install woocommerce (version 9.0.2) before using/installing Coinremitter plugin

 =How can I test this plugin?=
 	You can link the test coin wallet.
 Coinremitter will give you 10 TCN as free credit for testing purposes.
 [Read More](https://blog.coinremitter.com/what-is-test-coin-tcn-and-how-to-use-it-during-integration/)

 == Changelog ==
 = 1.0.0 =
-This is the first version of the CoinRemitter Crypto Payment Processor Plugin.
+This is the first version of the CoinRemitter Crypto Payment Gateway Plugin.

 == Upgrade Notice ==
 = 1.0 =
-This is the first version of the CoinRemitter Crypto Payment Processor Plugin.
+This is the first version of the CoinRemitter Crypto Payment Gateway Plugin.

 == Upgrade Notice ==
 = 1.0.2 =